 Take these oat flour pancakes to the next level by adding some fresh blueberries or dark chocolate chips to the batter.
 Or garnish them with fresh sliced strawberries, raspberries, or blackberries, and a sprinkle of lemon zest.

 More oat flour recipes to try

-Or try these vegan applesauce muffins.
+Or try these vegan and gluten-free applesauce muffins.
 They’re easy to prepare and are perfect for a make-ahead, freezer-friendly breakfast.

 Gluten-Free Oat Flour Pancakes